notunderctrl/djs-commander/README.md

 ### Validations

-Discord-Handler allows you to organize your validation files however you want to.
+DJS-Commander allows you to organize your validation files however you want to.
 Functions inside these files are executed in ascending order so you can prioritize your validations however you see fit.
 Here’s an example of what your file structure could look like:

 ```
 validations/